The aim of tutoring is to help students develop the skills and strategies they need to independently and successfully engage in a course.

 Finding a Tutor

 Assignments for one-on-one peer tutoring are made through the residential colleges.
-To request a peer tutor, complete the request form and follow up by making an appointment to meet with your college dean or director of studies.
+To request a peer tutor, make an appointment to meet with your college dean or director of studies.
 Once you have been assigned a tutor, please make every effort to contact him or her as soon as possible.
 If the student assigned to you cannot be reached, or for some other reason is not working out, please let your dean or director of studies know so that you can be assigned to a different tutor.

 You may receive a maximum of 15 hours of tutoring per course, per term.
 The suggested frequency of tutoring sessions is once or twice a week, usually for one or two hours.
 If you continue to have difficulties in a course, please consult your instructor and/or make an appointment to see your dean or director of studies.
 Since tutors need to study, too, peer tutoring is not available during the final exam period.